chaberko-lbbe/clec-poolseq/README.md

 ## Detecting Single Nucleotide Polymorphism

 The goal was to understand what differenciates the four *Cimex lectularius* PoolSeq samples: London Lab, London Field, German Lab, Sweden Field.
 Our hypothesis was that we could be able to find candidate loci correlated with their insecticide resistance phenotypes - resistant for Field strains and susceptible for Lab strains.

 For following analysis, we excluded the scaffold "NC_030043.1", which corresponds to the mitochondrial genome.
 Indeed, for one copy of the nuclear genome, there are several copies of the nuclear genome.
 Furthermore, the mitochondrial genome does not evolve like the nuclear genome (not the same mutation rate, no recombination, maternal transmission).

-### Installing tools /2

-Here are the tools and versions used:
-- PoPoolation 2 v1201
-- R/packages poolfstat v2.0.0; pcadapt v4.3.3;

-They will be store in /your-path/Tools.

 ### Overall SNPs analyzes